dbmi-pitt/xmeso-TermExtractor/README.md

 https://documentation.uts.nlm.nih.gov/rest/authentication.html

-- outputDir the directory where the completed
+- outputDir the directory where the completed files will be written

 -- Python pre-requisites --